Shiewhun/inthemoment/README.md

 I felt "inthemoment" captured the idea of a picture, but the current content under that domain name is something about motivational speakers - make of that what you will.

 No Docker related content here because I am still in the process of learning how that works in deployment.
 But I hope this application shows my familiarity with authentication, security, working with API's, code organization and competency with basic elements of the Go programming language.

+run with "go run ." | it's defaulted to run on localhost:3000